Gaviotas: Early days and support from the United Nations

 Paolo Lugari first saw the Colombian Llanos in 1966 when his uncle, Tomás Castrillón, who was the minister of Public Works at the time, took him on an inspection flight to the Llanos.
 Paolo was captivated by the seemingly empty landscape and soon after travelled to Vichada by car with his brother.
 After days of travel they found a couple of deserted buildings from the abandoned construction of a highway through the Llanos.
-Lugari chose this place to start a community, he staked 10,000 hectares around the abandoned buildings and started a non-profit called El Centro las Gaviotas.
+Lugari chose this place to start a community; he staked 10,000 hectares around the abandoned buildings and started a non-profit called El Centro las Gaviotas.
 The day the brothers arrived they saw river gulls (gaviotas in Spanish) and chose this as the name for the project.

 Lugari envisioned Gaviotas as a laboratory for a tropical civilization.
 Lugari theorized that in order to accommodate Colombia's growing population, people would either have to settle the Amazon or Chocó regions, destroying some of the richest rainforest in the planet as was already happening in the Andean regions of Colombia.
-So Lugari wanted to see if the Llanos could be made inhabitable while rejecting reliance on technology and knowledge from distant, temperate places like the United States and Europe.
-The Llanos were very sparsely populated apart from Guahibo peoples and refugees from La Violencia, which for Lugari made the region ideal testing ground for a new tropical way of living.
+Lugari wanted to see if the Llanos could be made inhabitable while rejecting reliance on technology and knowledge from distant, temperate places like the United States and Europe.
+The Llanos were very sparsely populated apart from Guahibo peoples and refugees from La Violencia, which for Lugari made the region an ideal testing ground for a new tropical way of living.

 Lugari started bringing academics and engineers to Gaviotas such as Sven Zethelius to get involved with the project.
-In 1970, Sven Zethelius, the son of a Swedish immigrant to Colombia, told Lugari about the greenhouse gas effect and the rapid loss of biodiversity across the entire planet.
+In 1970, Zethelius, the son of a Swedish immigrant to Colombia, told Lugari about the greenhouse gas effect and the rapid loss of biodiversity across the entire planet.
 He encouraged Lugari to create an alternative way of living, a bio-system, in harmony with nature if he was serious about settling the Llanos.
 Gaviotas started bringing many university students to experiment and design new technologies that could be used in the harsh environment of the Llanos.
 Different water pumps, soil cement, windmills or any kind of device that could help people and be adapted to local conditions were encouraged.
 Most students came from Universidad de Los Andes and Universidad Nacional, and many Peace Corps volunteers from the US also spent time in Gaviotas in the early days, but gradually left.